Gordie Clark

-Gordon Corson Clark (born May 31, 1952 in Glasgow, Scotland, United Kingdom and raised in Saint John, New Brunswick) is a retired ice hockey right winger.
+Gordon Corson Clark (born May 31, 1952 in Glasgow, Scotland) and raised in Saint John, New Brunswick) is a retired ice hockey right winger.
 He played 8 games in the National Hockey League for the Boston Bruins and 21 in the WHA for the Cincinnati Stingers between 1974 and 1979.
 He was the assistant coach for the Boston Bruins for a few years in the early 1990s.
-He is currently the Director of Player Personnel for the New York Rangers.
+He is currently a scout for the Montreal Canadiens.
 He won a Calder Cup as a member of the American Hockey League (AHL) champion Maine Mariners.